 How to Upload Video to Pinterest

 Many of you have been asking how to get the native video player for Pinterest.
 Up until recently, you could only get access if you ran a video ad.
 Things have changed!
 Now you can upload video to Pinterest organically and get the player!

 You will need a Pinterest business account, so make sure you’ve converted as regular user accounts will not have this option.
-In addition, “only advertisers with a valid billing profile can upload a video on ads.pinterest.com or pinterest.com”.
+In addition, previously they said, “only advertisers with a valid billing profile can upload a video on ads.pinterest.com or pinterest.com”.
 We have heard reports that this is not the case for all accounts, however, if you’re having trouble it may be worth adding a valid credit card to your Promoted Pins dashboard just to check all the boxes.
-Note: You don’t have to promote it, having an account set up is how you get access to the option.
+Note: You don’t have to do a Promoted Pin, it’s just something to trigger having the option.

 - File type: .mp4, .mov or .m4v